 Against Me! is a punk rock band which formed in Gainesville, Florida in 1997.
 The band has had several lineup changes, with Laura Jane Grace (vocals, guitar) and James Bowman (guitar) being relative constant members.
-The band is currently comprised of Grace, Bowman, Inge Johansson (bass) and Atom Willard (drums).
+The band is currently comprised of Grace, Bowman, Andrew Seward (bass) and Atom Willard (drums).

 The band has released seven albums since their formation: "Against Me!
 Is Reinventing Axl Rose" (2001), "Against Me!
 As the Eternal Cowboy" (2003), Searching for a Former Clarity (2005), "New Wave" (2007), "White Crosses" (2010), "Transgender Dysphoria Blues" (2014) and "Shape Shift with Me" (2016).

 They are known for their heavily folk-influenced sound and energetic live shows (Spin named them one of the 25 greatest live bands in 2006).